 - Your business will be eligible for a 1.6 per cent relief regardless of rateable value.
 This measure effectively freezes the poundage rate for the coming year.
 This will not need to be applied for – it will automatically be applied to your bill.

 - You will be eligible for these reliefs even if you are already in receipt of another form of relief.

-- The Scottish Government have said they are working urgently with Scotland’s Dumfries and Galloway Council to ensure these reliefs are administered in the most effective way.
-More information on how to apply is available at: https://www.mygov.scot/non-domestic-rates-coronavirus/.
+- You should now be able to apply for reliefs and grants via your local authority.
+The Scottish Government have said they are working urgently with Scotland’s 32 local authorities to ensure these reliefs are administered in the most effective way.
+Information on how to apply is available at: https://www.mygov.scot/non-domestic-rates-coronavirus/.

-If you own a small or medium-sized business that is facing cash flow issues, you should read the following information:
+If you own a small or medium-sized business that is facing cash flow issues, please read the following information:

-The new Coronavirus Business Interruption Loan Scheme (CBILS), delivered by the British Business Bank, is now operational and is ready to support businesses to access bank lending and overdrafts.
+- The new Coronavirus Business Interruption Loan Scheme (CBILS), delivered by the British Business Bank, is operational and is ready to support businesses.

 - The scheme is working to provide funding for business through term loans, overdrafts, asset finance and invoice finance.

 - The UK Government is providing lenders with a guarantee of 80 per cent on each loan to give them greater confidence in providing loans to small and medium sized businesses.